Chaitanya0904/powerbi-projects/Snowflake ADF Pipeline/read.md

 Type casting and renaming

-Writes cleaned output to a structured Data Mart
+Writes cleaned output to a structured Data Mart.

-📊 Before vs After (Raw ➔ Transformed):
+Before vs After (Raw ➔ Transformed):

----
+Raw Data

+Transformed Data

+ LOAD

+This stage prepares final outputs for business consumption.

+ Data Mart

+The cleaned and transformed data is stored in a dimensional format.

+Supports efficient querying for BI tools.

+ Power BI Dashboard

+Directly connected to the Snowflake Data Mart.

+Offers insights such as:

+Price comparisons across platforms

+Category-level trends